-The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out across Wales following a successful pilot in what was then the Abertawe Bro Morgannwg University Health Board area.
+The 111 service, which brings together NHS Direct Wales and GP out-of-hours services, is currently being rolled out throughout Wales.

-Since that time, the 111 service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the Hywel Dda, Powys and Aneurin Bevan Health Board areas, as well as Bridgend, now part of the Cwm Taf Morgannwg University Health Board.
+The service, which is available either online or free from all telephones, whether landline or mobile, has been deployed in the following health board areas: Aneurin Bevan, Betsi Cadwaladr, Cwm Taf Morgannwg, Hywel Dda, Powys and Swansea Bay.

 The service is available 24 hours a day, seven days a week, providing health information, advice and access to urgent out-of-hours primary care.

 Calling 111 will help to signpost you to the right service – for example, a GP, nurse, pharmacist or a Minor Injury Unit – where you will often be seen far more quickly than in Emergency Departments, which focus on patients with major illnesses or injuries that can only be treated there.